Skip to content

 The method for acquiring the Goods and/or Services required.
 This can include credit cards, purchase orders and/or leasing arrangements....moreThe method for acquiring the Goods and/or Services required.
 This can include credit cards, purchase orders and/or leasing arrangements.

-Reportable Gift and/or Benefit
+Reportable Gift or Benefit

-Any Gift and/or Benefit that exceeds $150 (including GST) in retail Value or series of such Gifts or Benefits from a single Donor made to a single recipient within a Reporting Period where the total Value is greater than $150 (including GST)....moreAny Gift and/or Benefit that exceeds $150 (including GST) in retail Value or series of such Gifts or Benefits from a single Donor made to a single recipient within a Reporting Period where the total Value is greater than $150 (including GST).
+Any Gift or Benefit that exceeds $150 in Value or multiple Gifts or Benefits from a single Donor made to a single recipient within a 12-month period where the aggregated total Value is greater than $150....moreAny Gift or Benefit that exceeds $150 in Value or multiple Gifts or Benefits from a single Donor made to a single recipient within a 12-month period where the aggregated total Value is greater than $150.

 Scholarship